 - Electrical power: it's often called the "silent killer."
-On the jobsite, electrical power is almost always required, but all too often misused. - Making matters worse, most construction workers don't have any appreciation for the kind of injury that an electrical shock can deliver. - Remember, all site electrical power needs to be grounded and always protected with ground fault circuit interrupters, called GFCIs for short. - A GFCI is a fast-acting circuit, which, if it senses any electrical imbalance, immediately shuts off the power and that could save your life. - All electrical panels on-site need to be safe too.
+On the jobsite, electrical power is almost always required, but all too often misused. - Making matters worse, most construction workers don't have any appreciation for the kind of injury that an electrical shock can deliver. - Remember, all site electrical power needs to be grounded and always protected with ground fault circuit interrupters, called GFCIs for short. - All electrical panels on-site need to be safe too.
 They should have protective covers.
 Be careful; openings around the edges might expose you to energized-electrical parts, especially dangerous if you're carrying tools or materials. - If you see open spaces in a panel, stay clear!
-That open space is real dangerous!
-Notify someone on-site so a qualified electrician can be called to re-install those circuits or place socket-covers over those open spaces. - Construction extension cords must be rated "heavy-duty" and all cords must be in good condition and taped or spliced cords are not in good condition; these should be replaced. - Extension cords always need a ground-prong.
-A cord lacking a ground is one of the most common safety violations. - So remember, if the extension cord you're about to use doesn't have a ground-prong, don't use it. - Cords on the jobsite need to be located where they won't get damaged.
-Don't stretch a cord across a site-road unless it's protected. - Be careful stretching cords around corners, through doorways, or setting them down in water and don't make your cord a trip hazard, especially on or near any stairs. - Electrical rooms should be kept locked with only electrical workers or supervisory employees allowed in and the doors should also have warning labels posted. - Most of you have no business being in these rooms.
-So don't go in and especially don't use them for storage; it's an invitation for disaster. - It's critical you keep equipment or materials at least 20 feet away from all power lines. - Always realize, if you come too close to power lines, that electricity could arc and if you touch those power lines that most don't survive such an incident. - You know the value of electricity on the jobsite.
-You know also the tremendous power of electricity and that power, can kill a man in an instant. - So do it right, do it safely and don't ever be shocked by the "silent killer."
+That open space is real dangerous! - Construction extension cords must be rated "heavy-duty" and all cords must be in good condition and taped or spliced cords are not in good condition; these should be replaced. - Extension cords always need a ground-prong.
+A cord lacking a ground is one of the most common safety violations. - So remember, if the extension cord you're about to use doesn't have a ground-prong, don't use it. - Electrical rooms should be kept locked with only electrical workers or supervisory employees allowed in and the doors should also have warning labels posted. - It's critical you keep equipment or materials at least 20 feet away from all power lines. - So do it right, do it safely and don't ever be shocked by the "silent killer."